daanghel/AI-Alignment-Ethics-Research-Summaries/Constitutional_AI.md

-# Teaching AI to Be Kind (Without Needing So Much Human Help)
+# Constitutional AI - Teaching AI to Be Kind
 *What I Learned from Anthropic’s Constitutional AI Paper*

 ## Why I Got Interested in This